jkctech/Telegram-Trilateration/Scraping/README.md

 # Scraping

-By abusing NOX's GPS spoofing and doing some keyboard, mouse and OCR magic, we can automate tracing users.\
+By abusing Nox's GPS spoofing and doing some keyboard, mouse and OCR magic, we can automate tracing users.\
 Because who has time for doing this by hand?

 ---